What is a Solar Hybrid System?

 So, is running your whole house from Solar PV and Batteries possible?
 Yes, but it is costly.
 New commercial Solar Inverters or Smart Energy Systems are available for small commercial or luxury residential systems.
 Still, these start around 30kW, and you need sufficient battery storage systems and larger Solar PV arrays to charge them.

-Many Solar Hybrid manufactures have their own batteries and controllers.
+Many Solar Hybrid manufacturers have their own batteries and controllers.

 Smart Logger / Smart Meter – These smart meters are used to control Solar Production, Load Consumption and Zero Export Control.
 These work by installing CT clamps on the main incoming power cables and connecting the meter to the Solar Inverter via an RS485 cable connection.